Deltares/PointCloudRasterizers.jl/docs/src/index.md

 # one dimensional vector of index values joining points to cells
 raster_index.index
 ```
-The `.index` is created using `LinearIndices` so the index is a single integer value per cell rather than cartesian (X,Y) syntax
+The `.index` is created using `LinearIndices`, so the index is a single integer value per cell rather than cartesian (X,Y) syntax

 Once an index is created, users can pass the index to the `reduce` function to convert to a raster.